php-rpc/cruds/Resources/doc/usage.md

 Having only this you can create, read, update and delete instances of `MyBundle:MyEntity` via REST API calls.

+Note: configuring `search` api method will also configure `count` method for you automatically

 ## Search criteria configurator

 Out of the box the library provides you the simple way to configure search filtering - entity criteria.